kogosoftwarellc/angular-async-form/README.md

 |----|----|----|
 |`AE`|`^^afSubmit`|Parent Scope|

-Groups a form control with a corresponding message from the backend.
-This allows control messages to apply for a group of radio buttons or checkboxes.
+Groups a form control with a corresponding message.
+This allows error messages passed to the `errors` parameter in `afSubmit` to apply to their intended control, or group of controls in the case of radio buttons and checkboxes.

 ### afControlMessage